Navi Mumbai

 The area within the Navi Mumbai Municipal Corporation has been ranked third among 73 cities surveyed for cleanliness and hygiene by the Union Ministry of Urban Development and the Quality Council of India as part of Swachh Bharat Abhiyan, and is being modified through various projects and developments.
 Navi Mumbai has, for two consecutive years (2022 and 2023), held on to the third rank in the Indian Commonwealth Cleanliness Survey (Swachh Survekshan) — a nationwide sanitation survey of cities — while Mumbai's ranking slipped to 37 in 2023 from 31 in 2022.

 Navi Mumbai is home to various educational institutions.
 Several multinational corporations have their head offices or branches across the city, making it an active business hub.
-Thane–Belapur Road and Palm Beach Road are major business attractions and upmarket residential areas.
+Thane–Belapur Road, Vashi, Seawoods railway station complex,CBD Belapur and Palm Beach Road are major business attractions and upmarket residential areas, respectively.

 History

 In the late 1500s, the Siddis of Janjira built the Belapur Killa, located atop a small hill near the mouth of the Panvel Creek.
 In 1682, the fort was captured by the Portuguese, who had managed to annex the regions controlled by the Siddis.

 In 1733, the Marathas, led by Chimaji Appa, wrested control of the fort from the Portuguese.
 Appa had made a vow that if it were to be successfully recaptured from the Portuguese, he would place a garland of beli leaves in the nearby Amruthaishwar temple, and after the victory, the fort was christened as Belapur Fort.
 The Marathas ruled the area until 23 June 1817, when it was captured by Captain Charles Gray of the British East India Company.
 The British partially destroyed the fort under their policy of razing any Maratha stronghold in the area.

 Navi Mumbai’s journey began in the early 1970s, when the Maharashtra government recognized the need for an alternative urban area to relieve the growing pressure on Mumbai, which was then struggling with issues like overcrowding, inadequate housing, and strained infrastructure.